Xlocsinjr/progProject/PROCESS.md

 - Manual name change of "Congo_the Democratic Republic of the" to "The Democratic Republic of the Congo" in worldGDP.csv.
 - Separate boxes for the scatter plot, bar chart and the chart options.

+#### 30-01-2018   week4 - tuesday
+- Wrote a function to find the minimum and maximum values for GHG emission, GDP and GHG emission per sector.
+- Even though the minimum value of GHG emission is 0.02, the lower boundary for the world map colour scale will be set to 1000.
+Countries (Greenland) with emissions lower than 1000 kt CO2 equivalent will show up in the colour of 1000 kt CO2 equivalent.
+- Minimum sector GHG emission is 0 kt CO2 equivalent, which can not be plotted in a log scale.